13 Signs You Could Have Secondhand Stress

 The person behind you in line is huffing and puffing

 If the person behind you at the grocery store is prodding you to hurry up, you could end up falling into the pressure to rush.
 “People are on fight or flight, and the fight mechanism is breaking out,” says Robinson.
 “It’s not an emergency.
 You’ll get out, whether it’s five seconds or 55 seconds.”
 It’s one thing to pick up the pace to help that person out, but don’t let that person’s stress mess with your own happiness.
+It can be helpful to utilize breathing exercises, meditation, or strategic distraction (like doing a crossword puzzle or game on your phone), to get through things like this.

 - Heidi Hanna, PhD, author of Stressaholic: 5 Steps to Transform Your Relationship with Stress